 Benefits and Features

-Belt feeders are the most common type of large capacity feeder used in mining and heavy industry.
+Belt feeders are a very common type of large capacity feeder used in mining and heavy industry.
 When designed correctly, they are a cost effective and reliable solution for feeding a range of materials - from large lumps to cohesive filter cakes.

 Options and features typically include the following: